Skip to Content

 How to play:

-• Mark out an area using rope or tape that can serve as the river and have your child stand on the bank of the river by standing outside of the river area.
+• Mark out an area using rope or tape that can serve as the river and have children stand on the bank of the river by standing outside of the river area.

-• The premise of the game is very simple – you will give instructions and your child will do the opposite.
+• The premise of the game is very simple – you will give instructions and the kids will do the opposite.

-• If you say “on the bank” your child will jump into the ‘river’ and if you say “in the river” your child will hop back up onto the bank.
+• If you say “on the bank” they will jump into the ‘river’ and if you say “in the river” they will hop back up onto the bank.

 This game seems very simple but it requires a great deal of processing and accessing the memory of the rules, great for developing strong working memory.

-In order to play your child must remember which part is the river and which part is the bank, then remember to reverse the instructions and act accordingly.
+In order to play kids must remember which part is the river and which part is the bank, then remember to reverse the instructions and act accordingly.

 9. Incorporate Technology

-Many parents are wary of using technology and while limiting screen time is wise, technology is an important part of life and culture, and in small doses can be used to help children’s learning and development.
+Many parents are wary of using technology, and while limiting screen time is wise, it is an important part of life and culture.
+When used in moderation, technology can support children’s learning and development.

 Mom and child playing on tablet